aprunge/VM-QuickDeploy/README.md

 # VM-QuickDeploy
 VM-QuickDeploy is a lightweight and fast virtual machine deployment script for QEMU/KVM Virtualization.
+In fact, you <b>don't even *NEED* to have the ISOs locally!</b>

 The <b>main</b> use cases of this script are: